CLARIAH/CLARIAH-use-cases/README.md

 # CLARIAH-use-cases
-This repository contains the use cases for CLARIAH
+This repository contains the use cases for CLARIAH.